 Free Shipping within Australia.
 We Ship Worldwide.

 Matcha powder and green tea in general, have become highly popular as key ingredients in skin care and hair care products, especially in vegan and chemical-free organic cosmetics.
 The benefits of matcha are immense on skin, both from drinking matcha as green tea and external topical application.
 This is based on anecdotal experiences, traditional wisdom, as well as research into the benefits of the nutritional composition of matcha and green tea.
-In this blog we outline the benefits of matcha on skin and hair health.
+In this blog, we outline the benefits of matcha on skin and hair health.

 Matcha is anti-aging

 Aging of skin is a combination of several factors such as aging with time and environmental conditions.
-A study published in European Journal of Integrative Medicine in December 2020, concluded that Epigallocatechin gallate (EGCG), one of the powerful antioxidants, found in abundance in matcha green tea, showed effectiveness against skin aging .
+A study published in European Journal of Integrative Medicine in December 2020, concluded that Epigallocatechin gallate (EGCG), one of the powerful antioxidants found in abundance in matcha green tea, showed effectiveness against skin aging .
 The best way to consume EGCG is by drinking matcha, which is several times more potent than green tea in terms of antioxidants, vitamin C and minerals.

 Matcha is an agent for skin brightening

-An observation from the above study , another research paper published in National Centre of Biotechnology Information, USA in June 2015 , and several other studies on all types of tea extracts, have concluded that the polyphenols (such as flavonoid and phenolic acids) found in teas, inhibit the accumulation and production melanin in skin.
+An observation from the same study , another research paper published in National Centre of Biotechnology Information, USA in June 2015 , and several other studies on all types of tea extracts, have concluded that the polyphenols (such as flavonoid and phenolic acids) found in teas, inhibit the accumulation and production melanin in skin.
 Melanin gives skin it’s pigmentation and hence consumption of matcha may result in skin brightening.
-Skin pigmentation depends on many other factors such as exposure to UV, genetics, etc., however, consumption of matcha may aid in reducing the melanin produced by skin cells and hence overall toning and even brightening of skin.
+Skin pigmentation depends on many other factors such as exposure to UV, genetics, climate, etc., however, consumption of matcha may aid in reducing the melanin produced by skin cells and hence aid the overall toning and even brightening of skin.

 Matcha is anti-inflammatory and anti-cancerous for skin